Kids can turn a collection of pinecones into a whimsical mobile for your backyard play space.

 If you have pinecones in your yard or neighbourhood, get out there and collect a bunch!
 These natural pinecone mobiles are easy to make and the results are really gorgeous!
 Kids of all ages will love this simple, nature craft.
 Hang them from a porch or patio, or bring them indoors and suspend them from the ceiling or the top of a window frame.

-You probably know how much we love crafting with natural materials here in my home daycare.
 We also love making mobiles to hang in our play yard.
 Over the years, we’ve made all kinds of beautiful hanging ornaments using items we’ve picked up on a nature walk or while playing in our yard.

 Our homemade wind chimes and our summer star ornaments are perfect examples.